gdjohnson/TK19/concepts/fads.md

+---
+aliases: solution fad, solution fads
+---

 _See also [[fashion]], Kuran's preference cascades._

-Solution cascades: When a solution to a problem is
+Solution cascades: When a solution to a problem is quickly discovered and adopting, leading to a new equilibrium of play.

 From [[opticratics]] entry: